wolf9970/CST276SRS02/README.md

     - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
     - Learn to choose the correct pattern.
     - Practice citations for patterns.
+    - Learn to document code with UML class diagrams.

 Motivation Scenario: